ricardoseb/spring-ollama-search-lead/README.md

-# Spring AI - Analyzes pdf files and images for free and without limits
+# Spring AI - Obtains Lead Information via Web Scraping and Sends AI-Generated Emails

 This project demonstrates the integration of Spring AI with Ollama, utilizing the Llava model for AI-powered functionalities.
+It uses `jsoup` for web scraping to gather lead information and `Spring AI` to generate the email content.
 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)